CISA-SBOM-Community/SBOM-Generation/SBOM_LIFECYCLE.md

 You should ideally have an SBOM that captures all transient dependencies with hashes for all components (and sub-components).

+## Validation

+A minimum validation would be to ensure the resultant SBOM meets the format requirements for the standard.
+This can be done by running utilities or validating against schemas provided by the format standard community.
+Additional validation can include semantic validation, validating the SBOM meets the minimum requirements, and enhances SBOM quality.

 ## Augmentation

 The augmentation phase is where we merge in data that cannot be automatically generated in the creation phase.
 This includes, but is not limited to, information such as: